seanwu1105/ncu-helper/README.md

 ### Tests

-> Currently we do not have unit tests.
+> Currently, we do not have unit tests.
+PR is welcome.